mysensors/MySensors/.mystools/README.md

 ```
 **Note:**  If the bootstrap can not find required command-line
 utilities, you will be requested to install the required tools and
 re-run bootstrap.sh.
-See [Installation instructions for pre-requisite
+See [Installation instructions for prerequisite
 tools](#installtools).

 Once the bootstrapping process is complete, a git alias for each tool